madfam-io/plinto/apps/api/docs/project-docs/TYPESCRIPT_SDK_IMPLEMENTATION.md

 ## 🏆 Conclusion

-The TypeScript SDK implementation successfully transforms Plinto from an API-only authentication service into a **developer-friendly platform** with enterprise-grade client libraries.
+The TypeScript SDK implementation successfully transforms Janua from an API-only authentication service into a **developer-friendly platform** with enterprise-grade client libraries.

 **Key Achievements:**
 - ✅ **Complete API Coverage**: All 114 endpoints accessible via typed methods